-In both fiscal 2019 and fiscal 2020, each of the Named Executive Officers received a grant of restricted stock under the Plan, except for Mr. Ruppert in fiscal 2019 (who received stock options).
-In fiscal 2021, each of the Named Executive Officers received a grant of restricted stock and a grant of stock options under the 2011 Long-Term Incentive Plan with such fiscal 2021 grants reported in the table for Grants of Plan Based Awards on page 22.
+In fiscal 2020, fiscal 2021 and fiscal 2022, each of the Named Executive Officers received a grant of restricted stock and a grant of stock options under the 2011 Plan with such fiscal 2022 grants reported in the table for Grants of Plan Based Awards on page 27.
 With respect to these awards, the CEO recommended to the Compensation Committee the number of restricted shares and stock options to be granted to the Named Executive Officers.

 Profit Sharing/401(k) Plan.
-We offer retirement benefits to our employees, including our Named Executive Officers, through a tax-qualified Profit Sharing/401(k) Plan, which is a defined contribution plan designed to accumulate retirement funds for participating employees through individual and Company contributions.
+We offer retirement benefits to our employees, including our Named Executive Officers, through a taxqualified Profit Sharing/401(k) Plan, which is a defined contribution plan designed to accumulate retirement funds for participating employees through individual and Company contributions.
 Participants are provided the opportunity to make salary reduction contributions to the Profit Sharing/401(k) Plan on a pre-tax basis.
+The Profit Sharing/401(k) Plan is intended to reward continued employment with the Company.

 Limited Perquisites.
 We offer very few perquisites to our Named Executive Officers, primarily a car allowance.
-The perquisites provided to each Named Executive Officer in fiscal 2021 totaled less than \$15,000 and less than 10% of total annual salary and incentive reported for each Named Executive Officer.
+The perquisites provided to each Named Executive Officer in fiscal 2022 totaled less than \$15,000 and less than 10% of total annual salary and incentive reported for each Named Executive Officer.